Canine Parvovirus: FAQs and Common Misconceptions

-Canine Parvovirus is a viral infection that dogs can get that is similar to HIV in humans, and an actual mutation of Feline Distemper.
-The CPV virus has a three to seven day gestation period where the dog will seem perfectly fine while it spreads to the most reproductive cells until it reaches its goal in the intestinal track.
-Once CPV has settled into the intestinal track it begins to reproduce rapidly and the dog starts showing symptoms as the virus destroys the intestinal lining.
+Canine parvovirus is a viral infection that dogs can get and an actual mutation of feline distemper.
+The CPV virus has a 3–7 day gestation period where the dog will seem perfectly fine while it spreads throughout the body and damages the villi of the intestinal tract.
+Once CPV has settled into the intestinal tract, the dog starts showing symptoms as the virus destroys the intestinal lining.

-Contrary to popular belief Parvo can only be spread to other dogs by the feces of an infected dog, or the environment in which an infected dog had emptied it's bowls for an estimated up to 10 months if it's in the shade, and 7 months in the sun without proper sterilization techniques.
-Parvo is NOT spread through saliva, blood, urine or any other substance.
-Only the feces, secretions from intestinal track, or the intestine of an infected animal, and the virus has to be ingested in order for the animal to be infected.
+Contrary to popular belief, parvo can only be spread to other dogs by the feces of an infected dog or the environment in which an infected dog had emptied its bowels for up to 10 months (if it's in the shade), and 7 months in the sun without proper sterilization techniques.
+Parvo is NOT spread through blood, urine, or any other substance (excluding saliva), but through the feces, secretions from intestinal track, or the intestine of an infected animal; the virus has to be ingested in order for the animal to be infected.

 Who Can Get Parvo?

-All species are at risk for Parvo, however each Parvo strain is typically specific to it's species, aside from one known strain of CPV that can affect cats, called CPV-2c (discovered in 2000), but this strain is very rare.
+Each parvo strain is typically specific to its host species, aside from one known strain of CPV that can affect cats called CPV-2c (discovered in 2000), but this strain is very rare.
 The most common form is CPV-2b.
-Any animal of the canine family (wolves, foxes etc.) is at risk any were from an hour old puppy to a 16-17 year old dog, the only reason it's said to be a "puppy disease" is because puppies are the main ones that can die from it and contract it due to the lower concentration of immunity and anti-bodies.
+Any animal of the canine family (wolves, foxes, etc.) is at risk starting from an hour old puppy to a 16-17-year-old dog; the only reason it's said to be a "puppy disease" is because puppies are the main ones that can die from it and contract it due to the lower concentration of immunity and anti-bodies.

-if your animal had parvo and survived was your pet still its self?
+If your animal had parvo and survived, did your pet return to normal after recovering?

-The younger the puppy the more at risk of getting sick T or F:
+1. The younger the puppy the more at risk of getting sick: True or False

 False.
-A one day old puppy is less likely to get sick from the virus than a one week old due to what's called colostrums in the mother dog’s first milk.
-This substance transmits the mother’s anti-bodies to the newborn puppy.
-So the risk of Parvo goes up as the colostrums transmits less and less anti bodies, and then down as the puppies get older.
-So the most at risk of getting sick from Parvo is about a one week old puppy.
+A one-day-old puppy is less likely to get sick from the virus than a one-week-old puppy due to antibody transfer via colostrum or the mother dog’s first milk.
+This substance transmits the mother’s antibodies to the newborn puppy.
+So the risk of parvo goes up as the puppy stops nursing and gets older.

-Once a puppy has Parvo it's more at risk of getting sick again T or F:
+2. Once a puppy has parvo, it's more at risk of getting sick again: True or False

-Once a puppy has Parvo it's never the same puppy again T or F:
+3. Once a puppy has parvo, it's never the same puppy again: True or False

-This is true, but depending on the age of the dog and how early the treatment is given Parvo could be treated by as little as outpatient at home care and maybe 100 dollars for medication, however that is mainly for older dogs.
-The younger the puppy/dog the more it may cost.
-But even for some puppies it may only be about 900 dollars
+True, but depending on the age of the dog and how early the treatment is given, parvo could be treated with outpatient or at-home care and maybe only cost 100 dollars for medication, however, that is mainly for older dogs.
+The younger the puppy/dog, the more it may cost.
+But even for some puppies, it may only be about 900 dollars.

-The reason for this is because once Parvo settles in the intestines the dog becomes nauseous and can't keep any food or water down thus causing Malnourishment and dehydration to become the main cause of death.
-Runner up to malnourishment and dehydration is a serious bacterial infection that basically eats the intestines from the inside out, and sometimes the only way to rehydrate and nourish a "Parvo pup" is threw intensive overnight care, IV bags that include antibiotics, a special canned food diet, and follow up at home medication.
+The reason for this is because once parvo settles in the intestines, the dog becomes nauseous and can't keep any food or water down thus causing malnourishment, dehydration, and anemia—which leads to death.
+Runner up to malnourishment and dehydration is a serious bacterial infection that basically eats the intestines from the inside out, and sometimes the only way to rehydrate and nourish a "parvo pup" is through intensive overnight care, IV bags with antibiotics, a special canned food diet, and follow up at home medication.

 Yes, but early detection, containment, and treatment are imperative.
-If your dog starts showing any signs of Parvo such as diarrhea, vomiting, bloody stool, lethargy, or not eating or drinking anything get them to a vet as soon as humanly possible.
-As well as it's always a good practice to keep them up to date on vaccines, though this isn't 100 percent effective at saving dogs from Parvo it definitely gives them a hand up.
+If your dog starts showing any signs of parvo such as diarrhea, vomiting, bloody stool, lethargy, or not eating or drinking anything, get them to a vet as soon as humanly possible.
+It's always good practice to keep them up-to-date on vaccines, though this isn't 100 percent effective at saving dogs but it definitely gives them a hand up.

 What if I don't have the money for treatment?

-There are a few other things you can try such as the Pedia Light/Water, and Pepto-Bismol mentioned in River_DragonWolf's article "If Your Puppy Has Parvo", or the Gatorade and water trick mentioned in alexadry's article "Parvo Puppy Home Remedies", to help with the dehydration and the food recommendations in the comments of those to articles to help with the malnourishment, but a veterinary hospital is the best way to go, so try to get care credit or something else along those lines that might help with the bill of getting your dog back to health.
+There are a few other things you can try such as Pedialyte/water, to help with the dehydration; you must also help with malnourishment, but a veterinary hospital is the best way to go, so try to get care credit or something else along those lines that might help with the bill of getting your dog back to health.

-Bleach, the only disinfectant that kills parvo is bleach, use one cup of bleach to a gallon of water put it in a spray bottle and spray down everywhere the puppy could have tracked the virus after they ingested it, or anywhere they could have tracked infected feces.
+The only disinfectant that kills parvo is bleach; use one cup of bleach to a gallon of water, put it in a spray bottle, and spray down everywhere the puppy could have tracked the virus after they ingested it, or anywhere they could have tracked infected feces.
 Use the same bleach solution to wipe down anywhere else the virus could have spread.

-This is one of the hardest questions to answer, weather a dog catches Parvo or not is a matter of where they've been, what other dogs they've been around, and which dogs are infected and not showing symptoms, dogs that get over Parvo remain contagious for up to three weeks after the treatment.
-Unfortunately there's no rhyme or reason to whose dog gets Parvo and doesn't get Parvo, one just has to be cautious and make sure that they sterilize every thing if a dog had gotten sick.
+This is one of the hardest questions to answer.
+Whether a dog catches parvo or not is a matter of where they've been, what other dogs they've been around, and which dogs are infected and not showing symptoms.
+Dogs that get over parvo remain contagious for up to three weeks after the treatment.
+Unfortunately, there's no rhyme or reason as to which dogs get it and which ones don't—one just has to be cautious and make sure that they sanitize everything if a dog had gotten sick.
 All dog owners can do is the best they can, there’s no way to control weather a dog gets sick or not, just do the best you can to keep them healthy.

-Yes and no. If you have a little puppy who just got weaned I would definitely say to keep them away from other dogs until they can get vaccinated, but after a dog is vaccinated I would say to let them go to dog parks and hang out with other dogs because they're pack animals by nature and if a dog isn't properly socialized it can cause other problems such as anxiety, depression etc. Not to mention that if a dog is kept in sterile seclusion all its life and never really aloud to go to new places and meet new people they're more likely to get sick because they won't have the immunity to little things they need to stay healthy.
+Yes and no. If you have a little puppy who just got weaned, I would definitely say to keep them away from other dogs until they can get vaccinated, but after a dog is vaccinated and the appropriate window has passed, I would say to let them go to dog parks and hang out with other dogs.
+They're pack animals by nature, and if a dog isn't properly socialized, it can cause other problems such as anxiety, depression, etc. Not to mention that if a dog is kept in sterile seclusion all its life and never really allowed to go to new places and meet new people, they're more likely to get sick because they won't have the immunity to little things they need to stay healthy.